justinw8989/PracticalMachineLearningProjectRepo/Practical Machine Learning Project.md

 ## Which Model to Use?

-We will be using Random Forest Model as it has higher accuracy than the Decision Tree Model:
+I will be using Random Forest Model as it has higher accuracy than the Decision Tree Model:

 * Random Forest: Accuracy: 0.9955; 95% CI: (0.9932, 0.9972)